tresoldi/macro-je/README.md

 ## Description

 Dataset with vocabulary information and cognate annotation for the Macro-Jê linguistic family.
 Based on the data in Nikulin, Andrey.
 (2020) _Proto-Macro-Jê: Um Estudo Reconstrutivo_.
 Universidade de Brasília, PhD thesis.
 Unpublished.
+Extendend by the authors.
+Cognacy partially automated recognized partially manually assigned.

 This dataset is licensed under a CC-BY-4.0 license